Nico: Legacy

-Nico directly inspired many musicians, including Siouxsie and the Banshees, The Cure, Morrissey, Elliott Smith and Björk.
+Nico directly inspired many musicians, including Siouxsie and the Banshees, the Cure, Morrissey, Elliott Smith, and Björk.
 Siouxsie and the Banshees invited her as special guest on their first major UK tour in 1978; they also later covered "All Tomorrow's Parties".
 The Cure's leader Robert Smith has cited Desertshore as one of his favourite records, as has Björk.
-Joy Division's Peter Hook cited Chelsea Girl as one of his favourite albums.
-Bauhaus' singer, Peter Murphy, considered that "Nico recorded the first truly Gothic album, Marble lndex or The End.
+Joy Division and New Order's Peter Hook cited Chelsea Girl as one of his favourite albums.
+Bauhaus singer, Peter Murphy, considered that "Nico recorded the first truly Gothic album, Marble lndex or The End.
 Nico was Gothic, but she was Mary Shelley to everyone else's Hammer Horror.
 They both did Frankenstein, but Nico's was real."
 Morrissey cited Nico when asked to name artists who had a lasting influence on him: "The royal three remain the same: the New York Dolls, Frank Sinatra, Elvis Presley, with Nico standing firm as first reserve."
-Morrissey also said of the song "Innocent and Vain": "this is my youth in one piece of music".
+Morrissey also said of the song "Innocent and Vain", "This is my youth in one piece of music."
 Elliott Smith covered "Chelsea Girls" and "These Days" in Portland, Oregon in October 1999; he also cited The Marble Index as one of his perfect 2.45am albums.
-Marc Almond recorded a cover version of "The Falconer": she was one of the "things I was obsessed about at school" due to her "wonderful intriguing voice, icy and remote yet warm at the same time".
+Marc Almond recorded a cover version of "The Falconer": she was one of the "things I was obsessed about at school" due to her "wonderful intriguing voice, icy and remote yet warm at the same time."
+Marianne Faithfull recorded "Song For Nico" on her LP Kissin' Time in 2002.
+Michael Gira also recorded an homonymous song for the Angels of Light album How I Loved You, and cited Desertshore and The Marble Index among his favorite albums.
 Patti Smith did a concert tribute to Nico in 2014 in which she covered "I Will Be Seven".
 Low wrote a song titled "Those Girls (Song For Nico)" and Neko Case covered "Afraid" in 2013.